1. Complete your renewal application form online

 - Mail your completed application form, passport photos and payment authorisation form to:

 Option 2: Lodge in person by appointment

 8. We'll tell you when your passport is ready

 - We will email you when your passport has arrived at the High Commission for you to collect, or when we have posted it to your Singapore home address.
 We are unable to post passports outside of Singapore.
-Passport applications are taking approximately 6 weeks to be completed.
+Please allow a minimum of 15 business days from payment for your application to be completed.

 Can I travel on my current passport while I wait for my new passport to arrive?

 Yes, your current passport will remain valid until you are issued with your replacement.